-Dr. Marie-Camille Pitton is a Harvard, Oxford and Sorbonne educated French arbitration counsel, who is registered as an attorney in New York and formerly at the Paris Bar.
-Marie-Camille Pitton has a decade of experience in international arbitration and litigation, serving clients from diverse jurisdictions.
+Dr. Marie-Camille Pitton is a Harvard-, Oxford- and Sorbonne-educated French arbitration counsel, who is registered as an attorney in New York and the Versailles Bar.
+Marie-Camille Pitton has over a decade of experience in international arbitration and litigation, having served clients from diverse jurisdictions.

 Until March 2017, Marie-Camille Pitton was a Counsel at the ICC Court of arbitration, where she supervised hundreds of arbitration proceedings, with a specific focus on cases related to France, Africa and the Middle East.
 In this capacity, she refined her expertise regarding ICC rules and practices, being confronted with every possible procedural difficulty and advising arbitration professionals (arbitrators, counsels and in-house counsels) from a myriad of jurisdictions.
 This experience also has given her a unique perspective on the specific issues arising in the context of arbitration proceedings involving parties from Western African countries, both during arbitration proceedings and at the enforcement stage of arbitral awards.
 Between 2008 and 2012, Marie-Camille Pitton was an associate in the international arbitration and litigation group of a leading American law firm.
 She previously worked at University Paris 1 as a teaching assistant, while completing her PhD in the field of private international law and sales law, which was published by Eleven publications in 2013.